Sarkutz/initmux/README.md

         panes: 2
 ```

-###### Overwrite Model Form
+###### Overwrite Model Way

-In this form, you describe a set of models and apply then in each window, but you can
+In this way, you describe a set of models and apply then in each window, but you can
 overwrite one or more attibutes of a model if you want.
 Example:

 ```yaml